ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/desktop-and-laptop/intro/find-hardware.md

 ### Linux

 Both Windows and ChromeOS have a Linux subsystem which can be used for software development tasks.
-See [this article](/learning-paths/desktop-and-laptop/wsl2) for more information.
+See [this learning path](/learning-paths/desktop-and-laptop/wsl2) for more information.

 Some single board computers have enough performance to implement Linux based desktop computers.
 The [Pinebook](https://www.pine64.org/pinebook/) and [Pinebook Pro](https://www.pine64.org/pinebook-pro/) are good examples of these.
 The [Raspberry Pi 400](https://www.raspberrypi.com/products/raspberry-pi-400/) is powered by a [Raspberry Pi 4b](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) module.